shrinerb/shrine/doc/retrieving_uploads.md

 uploaded_file.close  # closes the underlying IO object (this should be called when you're done)
 ```

-In reality these methods are simply delegated on the IO object returned by the
+These methods are simply delegated on the IO object returned by the
-`Storage#open` method of the underlying Shrine storage.
-For
+`Storage#open` method of the underlying Shrine storage. `Storage#open` is
-`Shrine::Storage::FileSystem` this IO object will be a `File` object, while for
-`Shrine::Storage::S3` (and most other remote storages) it will be a
-[`Down::ChunkedIO`] object. `Storage#open` is implicitly called when any of
-these IO methods are called for the first time.
+implicitly called when any of these IO methods are called for the first time.

 ```rb
 uploaded_file.read(10) # calls `Storage#open` and assigns result to an instance variable